supermartzin/real-estates-watcher/README.md

       `npm install`

       ##### * It's important to do this on the target platform as the dependencies are platform-specific

+### 🐋 Using Docker (recommended)

+There is a `Dockerfile` in the [**root**](https://github.com/supermartzin/real-estates-watcher) of the repository that you can use to automatic build and setup Docker image and run the app in containerized environment.
+Simply use basic build and run commands:

+    docker build -t real-estates-watcher:latest .
+    docker run -itd real-estates-watcher:latest

 ## 📝 Configuration files description